{""}

 Introduction

-Dubai has consistently been a leader in real estate innovation, What’s different in 2026 is the depth of the change.
-It's not just the high-rise apartments or luxury real estate that are changing.
-Blockchain-powered real estate transactions are revolutionising the way properties are purchased, sold, owned and invested within the UAE.
+Dubai has consistently been a leader in real estate innovation.
+What is different in 2026 is the depth of the change.
+It is not just the high-rise apartments or luxury real estate that are changing.
+Blockchain in real estate is revolutionising how properties are purchased, sold, owned and invested within the UAE.

-The old ways of doing things, using paper, middlemen, and time-consuming processes, are replaced by a new system which is transparent, secure and automated.
-As international investors increasingly seek to invest in Dubai, blockchain-based real estate transactions are proving to be a valuable asset for Dubai's real estate market.
+The old ways of doing things, using paper, middlemen, and time-consuming processes, are being replaced by a system which is transparent, secure and automated.
+As international investors increasingly look to the UAE, real estate tokenization in Dubai is proving to be a valuable asset for the market.

 The Scale of Dubai's Property Market